MarsBased/handbook/sections/projects.md

 We ask the clients to contract the hosting services themselves and we manage them.
 Otherwise, we will charge them for these services.

-Midway through the project, we offer them the maintenance contract for the post-release phase.
+Halfway through the project, we offer them the maintenance contract for the post-release phase.

 ## Our techstack